 Tool is a band co-founded by vocalist Maynard James Keenan, guitarist Adam Jones, bassist Paul D’Amour and Danny Carey in the late 1980s.
-Tool’s music combines prog metal, thrash, industrial, psychedelic, and art-rock.
-Justin Chancellor replaced D’Amour in 1995.
+Their music combines prog metal, thrash, industrial, psychedelic, and art-rock.
+Bassist Justin Chancellor replaced D’Amour in 1995 which I personally felt was probably a good replacement in terms of skill and talent.

-The early releases dealt with anger by people against the establishment.
+The early releases dealt with anger against the establishment.
 Tool eventually concentrated on finding enlightenment and self-actualization instead of fixating on the outer world.

-“Sober” is the first single in the Tool’s Undertow album of 1993.
-The song demonstrated the powerful dynamics of the band when it was singing the debut album.
+“Sober” is the first single in the Undertow album of 1993.
+This is one of the Tool songs that demonstrated the powerful dynamics of the band when it was singing the debut album.
 Keenan sings in a strong but emotionally nimble voice when handling a lyric that mainly focuses on resetting the spiritual awakening and addiction.

 “Sober” was around since 1986 but in a different and faster version under the title “Burn About Out.”
 It could be why Tool got it exceptionally well, especially Keenan, who previously was in a band that had this song in its demo cassette.